Devolution and Local Government Reorganisation

 In a Nutshell

-The Government wants to replace Staffordshire's existing councils with a simpler and more efficient system of Local Government Reorganisation (known as LGR) by creating unitary councils to deliver the full range of local authority services.
+The Government is replacing Staffordshire's existing councils with a simpler and more efficient system as part of Local Government Reorganisation (known as LGR).
+It is creating unitary councils to deliver the full range of local authority services.
 It means all existing districts, boroughs, the county council and Stoke-on-Trent City Council will be abolished in March 2028.

-Staffordshire Moorlands District Council has produced a proposal for an Enhanced North Staffordshire, which would see the Moorlands, Newcastle-under-Lyme, Stoke-on-Trent - and Stone and Uttoxeter and surrounding villages - become part of a new North Staffordshire council.
-This is a modification of the Base Proposal of having a North Staffordshire council and a Southern and Mid-Staffordshire council (as supported by Stoke-on-Trent; Stafford, Cannock Chase and East Staffordshire councils).
+Staffordshire Moorlands District Council has proposed an Enhanced North Staffordshire, which would see the Moorlands, Newcastle-under-Lyme, Stoke-on-Trent - and Stone and Uttoxeter and surrounding villages - become part of a new North Staffordshire unitary council.
+This is a modification of a Base Proposal submitted to Government, of having a North Staffordshire council and a Southern and Mid-Staffordshire council (as supported by Stoke-on-Trent; Stafford, Cannock Chase and East Staffordshire councils).

-Read our Proposal - `Creating Two Balanced and Financially Sustainable Unitary Councils (PDF, 7 MB)`.
+Read our Proposal document - `Creating Two Balanced and Financially Sustainable Unitary Councils (PDF, 7 MB)`.

-A shorter Executive Summary is also available - Executive Summary (PDF, 936 KB)
+A shorter Executive Summary document is also available - Executive Summary (PDF, 965 KB)

 North Staffordshire council and Southern and Mid-Staffordshire council - preferred by Stoke-on-Trent; Stafford, Cannock Chase and East Staffordshire councils.